-Using internal platforms such as the intranet, email broadcast, Teams/ Slack, etc., to announce the long service awards can help in creating social visibility and in motivating other employees to consider a long stint with the organization.
-Publicly acknowledgement of their long-serving employees helps organizations to send out a strong positive message to other employees about the opportunities for career growth and professional success available with the organization for those willing to stay for the long term.
+Using internal platforms such as the intranet, email broadcast, Teams/ Slack, etc., to announce the long service awards can help create social visibility and motivate others to consider a long stint.
+Public acknowledgement of their long-serving employees helps organizations send out a strong positive message.
+It highlights the opportunities for career growth and professional success for those willing to stay for the long term.

 Long service award announcements can also be shared on social media such as Facebook and LinkedIn.
 Not only does it instill a sense of pride and public recognition for the recipients, it helps in enhancing the employer brand.
 Potential employees who see such posts on the social platforms are immediately assured of a high level of job satisfaction and the presence of a positive work culture in the organization.
 They perceive the organization as an employer of choice where employees are willing to invest a significant part of of their careers,